cjdbarlow/Part-One/regulation_of_body_temperature.md

     * Reduction in SVR, with generalised vasodilation and increased skin blood flow
     Heat redistribution is the major initial factor (rather than heat loss), as vasodilation leads to increased heat content of peripheries.
     * Impairs thermoregulatory vasoconstrictive responses
-    Interthreshold range is widened to 4°C (up from 0.4°C)
+    Inter-threshold range is widened to 4°C (up from 0.4°C)
 * Gradual reduction
 Further drop in core temperature of 1°C over following 2-3 hours.
   * Due to heat loss exceeding heat production